MonsterCoder/Project_euler_problems/README.md

 # Project_euler_problems
 Project euler solutions in various language

-Implement in both imperative & functional languages
+Each problem will be Implemented in one imperative language and one functional language